 When I was a kid, if we ever muttered the words “I’m bored” loud enough for my mom to hear she would whip out the cleaning supplies and set us to it.
 For someone like me, who hates cleaning, getting bored wasn’t an option.

-But getting bored is good for us, it allows us to get imaginative, to foster creativity and teaches you how to put all that to good use, whether it be writing a book, designing the later F1 drivers uniform or building a fort out of toilet rolls (someone, somewhere must have enough hoarded to do that since the shelves are empty!)
+But getting bored is good for us, it allows us to get imaginative, to foster creativity and teaches you how to put all that to good use, whether it be writing a book, designing the latest F1 drivers uniform or building a fort out of toilet rolls (someone, somewhere must have enough hoarded to do that since the shelves are empty!)

 Sometimes kids do need an idea to get them going, which is why we put together Boredom Busters.
 They are quick videos with open-ended activity ideas to get the kid’s cogs turning.
 What they do with the ideas, is up to them!